-St. John’s Newcomer Orientations are held the first Sunday of every month, with the next forum Sunday, November 4 in the Clark House.
-At these gatherings, interested members join clergy, vestry, and members of our various commissions in conversions about St. John’s, its programs, and ways to get involved.
+St. John’s Newcomer Orientations are held the first Sunday of every month in Clark House.
+At these gatherings, interested members join clergy, vestry, and members of our various commissions in conversations about St. John’s, its programs, and ways to get involved.
 We look forward to welcoming you to St. John’s.
 Please click this link if you would like membership information about the parish.

 Everyone is welcome to come forward to receive Communion or a Blessing.
 Either standing or kneeling at the altar rail, receive the bread with open hands extended.
 Consecrated gluten free wafers are available.
 Please ask the clergy.
 When receiving the wine, you may sip from the chalice or intinct (dip) your bread in the wine.

 To receive a Blessing instead of Communion, cross your hands across your chest.
 The minister will affirm God’s blessing on you.